 Turkey Paper Headbands are the perfect 10-minute low-mess craft to make with the kids for Thanksgiving!
 All you need is card stock and a Cricut!

 I’m always looking for a fun and low-mess craft that I can do with my kids.
-My son is now at the age where he is really into crafts and wants to do a ton of crafts and fun little projects for every holiday.
-I’ve had to get my creative cap on over the past few months.
-Last week, I shared the tutorial for my Turkey Paper Bag Puppets, and today I’m sharing these adorable Turkey Paper Headbands.
-You’ll notice they look similar.
-This was a happy accident.
+A few years ago when my son was finally at the age where he was really into crafts.
+So of course I wanted to do a ton of crafts and fun little projects for every holiday with him.
+I flexed my creative arm and came up with these Turkey Paper Headbands.
+This headband came about and were inspired from my Turkey Paper Bag Puppets, You’ll notice they look similar and were totally a happy accident.

 These headbands come together in minutes and all the kids absolutely loved them.
 I made them at my fitness class last week, at home with my son, and even at a Friendsgiving play date we had today.